One of the things I love to do most of all is to observe other people living their lives, preferably from a chair in front of a cafe.

 And sometimes, no matter how cool what I see is, I can’t make those I see into a character.
 The one example that comes to mind is the boy I once saw in the underground with the word “life” written on his forehead and his ar around a hockey stick.

-Who knows, he might pop up in a story one day and surprise me by what character traits he has gathered from the scrapheap of ideas in my head.
+Who knows, he might pop up in a story one day and surprise me with what character traits he has gathered from the scrapheap of ideas in my head.